wilyJ80/arduino/ascii-keypad/README.md

 - Write the ASCII characters corresponding to the input of two buttons to a serial monitor.

-### This uses:
+### Requires:

+- Hardware
    - Arduino UNO (update sketch.yaml if using another board or device port)
    - Membrane 4x4 keyboard

+- Software
+   - Keypad.h library
    - Serial monitor

 ### Pinout: